 Today, Perth is a bustling city of around 50,000 inhabitants.
 It offers a range of entertainment, shops, cafés and restaurants and is recognised as one of Scotland's premier culinary centres.

-Perth Festival is one of the highlights in Scotland's cultural calendar with classical music, opera, jazz, rock, folk and visual art taking centre stage.
+Perth Festival of the Arts is one of the highlights in Scotland's cultural calendar with classical music, opera, jazz, rock, folk and visual art taking centre stage.
 The annual event lasts for a couple of weeks and is usually held in May.

 Stirling is known as the 'Gateway to the Highlands', situated at the point where lowland Scotland and the highlands meet.
 It was once a pivotal strategic point and Scotland’s seat of power was at Stirling Castle.
 Nowadays it's a vibrant university city with great connections to the rest of the country.